Blessing988/Blessing988/README.md

 >
 <h3 align="center">
-I'm a Machine learning engineer👨‍💻 and a Civil Engineering Graduate 👷‍♂️ who is currently exploring
+I'm a Machine learning engineer👨‍💻 and a PhD Student at North Dakota State University 👷‍♂️ who is currently exploring
 the intersection of Computer Vision and NLP.
 I'm working on Multi-modal models for computer vision and their applications in Transportation.
 </h3>